syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Multiplicity

-Multiplicity is a definition of an inclusive interval of non-negative integers to specify the allowable number of instances of described element.
+Multiplicity is a definition of an inclusive interval of non-negative integers to specify the allowable number of instances of a described element.
 The type of multiplicity are as follows.

     1. OneToOne
     2. ManyToOne